-Essex CHIPS has returned to virtual programming as of November 16th.
+Essex CHIPS has returned to in-person programming as of May 30th.

 Please continue to check this page for programming updates.

 If you are exhibiting symptoms of COVID-19 or have come into contact with someone who has tested positive for COVID-19, please contact your doctor.